International Book of Comics

 and captain Atom (1965)

-and also with some funny atomic heroes such as
+with also some funny atomic heroes such as

 - Atomic Mouse (1953) - Atomic Rabbit (1958) -